-An awful lot of things in Buddhism are shared in common with non-Buddhist systems, whether we’re talking about Indian systems or Western systems.
-Lots of systems are aiming for how to go to heaven.
-That’s certainly not Buddhist.
-Lots of systems teach how to get shamatha and even vipashyana – perfect concentration and an extremely perceptive state of mind – that’s not Buddhist.
-How to achieve these dhyanas, these higher absorptions – that’s not Buddhist.
-And, likewise, teachings on compassion, and love, and all these things, that’s not Buddhist.
-That’s not exclusively Buddhist.
+Please bear in mind that many things in Buddhism are shared in common with non-Buddhist systems, whether we’re talking about Indian systems or Western systems.
+Lots of both Indian and Western systems teach methods for going to heaven.
+That’s certainly not exclusive to Buddhism.
+Lots of Indian systems teach how to gain shamatha and even vipashyana – perfect concentration and an extremely perceptive state of mind.
+That’s not specifically Buddhist.
+How to achieve these dhyanas, these higher absorptions, that’s not specifically Buddhist.
+Likewise, teachings on compassion and love are not exclusively Buddhist.
 Lots of religions teach that.
-Patience, turn the cheek to the other – lots of religions teach that.
-Even seeking liberation from samsara, that you find in Hindu and in Jain traditions.
-They call that moksha; liberation.
-It’s not exclusively Buddhist.
+Patience, turn the cheek, lots of religions teach that.
+Even seeking liberation from samsara, uncontrollably recurring rebirth, that we find in Hindu and Jain traditions, they call that “moksha,” liberation, it’s not exclusively Buddhist.
 All Indian religions aim for that.

-So, His Holiness always emphasizes, whatever practice we do, make sure you do it as a Buddhist practice – with bodhichitta, and some understanding of voidness, the four noble truths – otherwise, what you’re doing is not particularly Buddhist.
+Because of this, His Holiness always emphasizes, whatever practice we do, make sure we do it as a Buddhist practice – with bodhichitta and some understanding of the four noble truths and especially voidness – otherwise, what we’re doing is not particularly Buddhist.
 Just being a nice person, being kind to everybody, it’s not specifically Buddhist, is it?